MBS Logo

 Munich Business School

 MBS offers excellent entry-level opportunities in international management, consulting, marketing or finance.
-Thanks to its strong practical focus, international orientation and close connections to globally active companies, graduates often benefit from quick entry into management trainee programmes - especially in corporations or internationally active medium-sized companies.
+Thanks to its strong practical focus, international orientation and close connections to globally active companies, graduates often benefit from quick entry into management trainee programs - especially in corporations or internationally active medium-sized companies.

 Fresenius University of Applied Sciences